dart-lang/site-www/CONTRIBUTING.md

 * **Fix known issues** (especially ones with the label **[help wanted][]** or **[beginner][]**).
 These issues may or may not be easy to fix.
-Sometimes they're issues we don't have the expertise to fix it by ourselves, and we'd love to work with a contributor who has the right skills.
+Sometimes they're issues that we don't have the expertise to fix, and we'd love to work with a contributor who has the right skills.

 More info: